 What is a Chartered Surveyor?

-A Chartered Surveyor is a specialist who assesses properties for defects, future issues or problems.
+A Chartered Surveyor is a building surveyor who assesses properties for defects, future issues or problems.
 They can also work out the value of a property.
 Surveyors produce a report so you can see if the property is a good investment, or if there are any issues that might create problems in the future.
 These could include things like damp, structural issues and Japanese knotweed.